shailenmishra/teaching-docs/engl1j/syllabus.md

 - 77-79 = C+; 73-76 = C; 70-72 = C-;
 - 67-69 = D+; 63-66 = D; 60-62 = D-; 59-0 = F

-When rounding up your final grade, I will follow the convention described on this [web page](http://www.amsi.org.au/ESA_Resources/Q3450/Q3450_2.html).
-For example, 92.4 will get rounded to 92 but 92.5 will get rounded to 93.]
+When rounding up your final grade, I will follow the practice described on the [website]((http://www.amsi.org.au/ESA_Resources/Q3450/Q3450_2.html)) of amsi.org, which stands for Australian Mathematical Sciences Institute.
+For example, 92.4 will get rounded to 92 but 92.5 will get rounded to 93.

 ### Reflection Assignments